The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Sharpening Your Executive Functions Like a Boss

-Improvisational Comedy (for Cognitive Flexibility) — Who said self-help has to be boring?
+Improvisational Voyage (for Cognitive Flexibility) — Who said self-help has to be boring?
 Improv — This one is terrifying, but it forces you to think on your feet and adjust to what is being thrown at you.
 You will giggle your path into a sharper mind.

 Top Executive Skills has 12 heads, all of which current heads expensive.
 They include: